This article describes how to add and configure connectors for the Tealium EventStream API Hub and AudienceStream CDP.

-Use the following steps to add a connector:
+Use the following steps to add an EventStream or AudienceStream connector:

-Before creating actions, you must configure the vendor service.
+Before creating actions, you must first select the type of data yo want to send and configure the vendor service.

-Connectors actions that send audience data are controlled by WHEN conditions related to the behavior of the audience that determine when to fire the action.
+Connector actions that send audience data are controlled by WHEN conditions related to the behavior of the audience.
+The WHEN condition determines when to fire the action.

-WHEN conditions are applied to audiences only, not event feeds.
+WHEN conditions can only be applied to audiences and not event feeds.

 Select one of the following conditions:

-If the connector supports visitor segmentation, such as Facebook Custom Audiences or Google Adwords segments), these settings are configured in the Create tab.
-Enter the required information, click Save, and then Save and Publish your changes.
+If the connector supports visitor segmentation, such as Facebook Audiences (Customer-Provided Credentials) or Google Adwords, these settings are configured in the Create tab.
+Enter the required information in the setup screens, click Continue > All Done, and then Save and Publish your changes.

-Connectors do not honor Restricted Data.
-This means any attributes marked as Restricted Data are always included, whether you are sending them through mappings or as part of the visitor profile.
+Connectors do not honor restricted data.
+This means that attributes marked as Restricted Data are always included, whether you are sending them through mappings or as part of the visitor profile.
 This cannot be changed.
 Learn more about Restricted Data.

-If a connector you use has strict rules about which systems it accepts requests from, you might need to whitelist the IP addresses of the Customer Data Hub.
+If a connector you use has strict rules about which systems it accepts requests from, you can whitelist the IP addresses of the Customer Data Hub.
 The IP addresses that make connector requests can be found in the IP Addresses for Customer Data Hub.